Leul4ever/fraud-detection/README.md

 In the rapidly evolving digital landscape, fraudulent transactions pose a significant threat to financial security and user trust.
 This project aims to build a robust **Fraud Detection System** that analyzes transaction patterns in e-commerce and banking data to identify and prevent malicious activities.

-By leveraging advanced machine learning techniques, we seek to distinguish legitimate users from bad actors, ensuring safer transactions for both consumers and businesses.

 ## 🚀 Project Context

 This project is part of a comprehensive data science workflow aimed at: